PeiqiLi25/Dataset_Darcy/README.md

 In this dataset, there are two types of data: permeability field and local multiscale basis functions (flattened).
 We set the field of size $30\times 30$ for fine grids and $3 \times 3$ for coarse grids.
 Totally we have five different basis functions.

+# Dataset Acquisition
+As github does not accept large file, we have upload the file to Kaggle.
+The link is:

 # Reference
 [1] E.Chung, Y.Efendiev, C.Lee, Mixed generalized finite element methods and applications, _Multiscale Modeling & Simulation_, vol. 13, No. 1, pp. 338-366, 2015, doi: https://doi.org/10.1137/140970574.